Manado metropolitan area

 The Manado metropolitan area, known locally as Bimindo (an acronym of Bitung–Minahasa–Manado), is a metropolitan area anchored by the city of Manado in North Sulawesi, Indonesia.
 It includes the cities of Bitung and Tomohon, as well as Minahasa Regency and North Minahasa Regency.
-It is the second-largest metropolitan area in Sulawesi with an estimated population of nearly 1.34 million as of 2019.
+It is the second-largest metropolitan area in Sulawesi with an estimated population of over 1.377 million as of mid 2023.

 Area and population

+The official metropolitan area centred on Manado includes three cities (Manado, Bitung and Tomohon) and two regencies (Minahasa and North Minahasa).